Eating, Recreation, Learning

 Catering by The Oaks

-Kosher catering for all occasions, offering the only Kosher fine dining in Central New York.
-Our executive chef, Keith LeBlanc, has developed delicious kosher menus for your family or your special event!
+Offering the only Kosher fine dining in Central New York, our team has developed delicious kosher menus for your family or your special event!

 Kosher Dinner to go!

 Give us a call at Catering: 315-446-9111 x255 or email us any weekday between 9 am and 2 pm.
 You can pay by credit card when you order, or cash/credit card/check when you pick up your dinner between 5 and 6 pm at The Oaks.

-Our team of culinary experts can help bring exceptional taste and presentation to any event.
-Email or call with your vision and we’ll handle the rest!
+Our culinary experts help bring exceptional taste and presentation to any event.
+Email or call 315-446-9111, x255 with your vision and we’ll handle the rest!

 Residential and Adult Day Healthcare Opportunities

 Beit Tikvah Group Residence

 Beit Tikvah is a home for four young women with developmental disabilities.
 The home provides these women with the opportunity to increase their independence in an individualized setting.
 The women work on residential habilitation goals developed to meet their specific developmental, physical and emotional needs.
 They achieve success with the support of trained direct care staff that provide 24/7 supervision.
 The group residence strives to maintain community inclusion as an integral part of programming, making the individuals of Beit Tikvah familiar faces in the Jewish community, and the community at large.
 Beit Tikvah ensures that Jewish holidays and traditions are celebrated, enriching the lives of these young women and the guests that they welcome in their home.

 For more information contact